theRainMaker1001/QA-Automation-Suites/README.md

 - LinkedIn: [https://www.linkedin.com/in/tom-cunningham-5a1869297/](https://www.linkedin.com/in/tom-cunningham-5a1869297/)
 - GitHub: [https://github.com/theRainMaker1001](https://github.com/theRainMaker1001)

-⭐ If you find this Repo interesting or helpful, consider giving it a star! ⭐
+⭐ If you found this repo useful or inspiring, please consider giving it a star! ⭐

+---